 Quartzite can be a very attractive stone when it is colored by inclusions.
 Fuchsite inclusions (a green variety rich in chromium from musk froth) can give quartzite a nice green color.
 If quartzite is semi-transparent, flat mica shells can reflect light and produce a brilliant shine called aventurine.

 The material with this property is called "aventurine", a material widely used for the manufacture of beads, cabochons, stumbled stones and small decorations.
 Adventurine can be pink or red when stained with iron.
 The dumortierit included produces blue.
 Other inclusions produce white, gray, orange or yellow aventurine.

 Quartzite men have been making stone tools for over a million years.
 It was mainly used for percussion tools, but the fracture of the conhoid could break and shape sharp edges.
 Broken quartzite pieces were used to cut and grind crushing tools.

 Quartzite was not the preferred material for the production of cutting tools.
 Quartz, cornea, jasper, agate and opsidian can be mixed to obtain thin cutting edges, which are difficult to produce when working quartzite.
 Quartzite served as a lower substitute for these preferred materials.

-The Gaia Stone Gallery is the largest marble business in Orlando.
+The Gaia Stone Gallery is one of the largest quartzite business in Florida.
 At Gaia Stone Gallery, You can choose the perfect stone for your project.
 Here at Gaia Stone Gallery, you will surely have a different but enjoyable experience in choosing the stone.
 You will find that each material is very well exposed in an environment similar to that of the gallery, allowing you to appreciate every detail of each stone.
 Visit us today at https://www.gaiastonegallery.com/